Katharina Damschen

 Actions

-Katharina Damschen is a coding architect and consultant at factor10.
+Katharina Damschen is a software architect and consultant at factor10.
 During her 10 years in the field she has navigated complicated technical domains like train signaling and geotechnical engineering.
 She is convinced that collaboration and communication are crucial to solve complex problems through code.
 Katharina is dedicated to developing robust and maintainable software that delivers real value through the application of Domain-Driven Design (DDD), Test-Driven Development (TDD), and containerization.
 Outside of software development, she channels her problem-solving skills into practical pursuits like raising backyard chickens and crafting her wardrobe through sewing and knitting.

 Area of Expertise